-We certainly hope that our work contributes to the aforementioned goals: The testing practices we propose rely on established industry tools, aiming to reduce the lag behind industry.
-The use of established industry tool-chains generally helps especially smaller teams to overcome configuration overhead and other limitations, since the respective tools are very mature and easy to set-up.
+We are certain that our work contributes to the goals discussed above: The testing practices we propose rely on established industry tools, aiming to reduce the lag behind industry.
+The use of established industry tool-chains generally helps especially smaller teams to overcome configuration overhead and other limitations, since the respective tools are very mature and easy to set up.
 For instance, when GitLab is used, this can even help to overcome resource limitations.
-E.g., some team can easily build up a cluster of significant size for testing, by configuring all available workstations in a group as runners (i.e., cluster nodes), with only a few minutes of configuration effort per machine.
+For example, some team can easily build up a cluster of significant size for testing, by configuring all available workstations in a group as runners (i.e., cluster nodes), with only a few minutes of configuration effort per machine.
 An agile approach to testing, as we propose, can also help to propagate a cultural shift: Testing is easy to set up initially and can grow with the project.

 This paper is organized as follows: Section~\ref{sec:usecase} describes \emph{our specific use case}.
-In Section~\ref{sec:general-framework}, we are going to draw a wider picture, by sketching a \emph{general framework} from this use case which the reader might apply to his own case.
+In Section~\ref{sec:general-framework}, we draw a broader picture by sketching a \emph{general framework} from this use case, which the reader might apply to his application.